 - The National Hospital Morbidity Database (NHMD) is a comprehensive data set that has records for all separations of admitted patients from essentially all public and private hospitals in Australia. - Separations are reported by the jurisdiction of usual residence of the patient, not the jurisdiction of hospitalisation. - The specification for this performance indicator was revised for the 2015 reporting period.
 The Australian Institute of Health and Welfare (AIHW) recalculated this indicator for the period 2007-08 to 2012-13 using the new specification.
 Therefore, the data are not comparable to data calculated in previous reporting periods.
-Data provided for this 2017 reporting period use the new specification and are comparable to data provided in the 2015 and 2016 reporting periods. - Caution should be used in comparing data across reporting periods as changes between the International Statistical Classification of Diseases and Related Health Problems, Tenth Revision, Australian Modification (ICD-10-AM) 5th edition (used in 2007-08), ICD-10-AM 6th edition (used in 2008-09 and 2009-10), ICD-10-AM 7th edition (used in 2010-11, 2011-12 and 2012-13) and ICD-10-AM 8th edition (used in 2013-14 and 2014-15) and the associated Australian Coding Standards resulted in fluctuations in the reporting of diagnoses for diabetes (chronic category affected).
-These changes should also be taken into consideration in interpretation of these data against the National Healthcare Agreement performance benchmark for potentially preventable hospitalisations.
-In addition, changes to the Australian Coding Standard for Viral hepatitis (ACS 0104), implemented in the 8th edition of ICD-10-AM will affect the comparability over time in the reporting of the vaccine-preventable category of potentially preventable hospitalisations, which includes counts for additional diagnoses of Hepatitis B. - In addition, interpretation of the related performance benchmark over time is problematic because the benchmark is specified as a proportion of separations rather than a population rate, and admission practices vary across jurisdictions and over time. - The hospital separations data do not include episodes of non-admitted patient care provided in outpatient clinics or emergency departments. - Variations in admission practices and policies lead to variation among providers in the number of admissions for some conditions. - Remoteness data for 2011-12 and previous years are not directly comparable to remoteness data for 2012-13 and subsequent years. - Socio-Economic Indexes for Areas (SEIFA) data for 2010-11 and previous years are not directly comparable with SEIFA data for 2011-12, and SEIFA data for 2011-12 and previous years are not directly comparable with SEIFA data for 2012-13 and subsequent years.
+Data provided for this 2018 reporting period use the new specification and are comparable to data provided in the 2015, 2016 and 2017 reporting periods. - Caution should be used in comparing data across reporting periods due to changes in the International Statistical Classification of Diseases and Related Health Problems, Tenth Revision, Australian Modification (ICD-10-AM) between the 5th edition (used in 2007-08), the 6th edition (used in 2008-09 and 2009-10), the 7th edition (used in 2010-11, 2011-12 and 2012-13), the 8th edition (used in 2013-14 and 2014-15) and the 9th edition (used in 2015-16). - changes to the Australian Coding Standard (ACS) for diabetes, which resulted in fluctuations in the reporting of diagnoses for diabetes (chronic category affected). - changes to the ACS for Viral hepatitis (ACS 0104), implemented in the 8th edition of ICD-10-AM affect the comparability over time in the reporting of the vaccine-preventable category of potentially preventable hospitalisations (PPHs), which includes counts for additional diagnoses of Hepatits B. - changes to the ACS for rehbilitation (ACS 2104), implemented in the 9th edition of ICD-10-AM affect the comparability over time in the reporting of PPHs for some acute and chronic conditions, as rehabilitation care separations may be included as PPHs from 2015-16, which were not previously included - these changes should also be taken into consideration in interpretation of these data against the National Healthcare Agreement performance benchmark for PPHs. - In addition, interpretation of the related performance benchmark over time is problematic because the benchmark is specified as a proportion of separations rather than a population rate, and admission practices vary across jurisdictions and over time. - The hospital separations data do not include episodes of non-admitted patient care provided in outpatient clinics or emergency departments. - Variations in admission practices and policies lead to variation among providers in the number of admissions for some conditions. - Remoteness data for 2011-12 and previous years are not directly comparable to remoteness data for 2012-13 and subsequent years. - Socio-Economic Indexes for Areas (SEIFA) data for 2010-11 and previous years are not directly comparable with SEIFA data for 2011-12, and SEIFA data for 2011-12 and previous years are not directly comparable with SEIFA data for 2012-13 and subsequent years.